Show your support and help fund the future of the Thomas Dixon Centre.

 We are seeking visionary supporters for our Wardrobe Workroom

-EXECUTIVE Gallery
+Executive Gallery

 Private meetings and events could be supplemented with private viewings from the 21-seat Gallery as guests watch rehearsals and performances in the TDC Studio Theatre through a floor-to-ceiling glass wall.